 Her first major photographic assignment concentrated on the lives of several women who participated in striptease events in fairs all over New England.
 Meiselas photographed the participants of the striptease events over three successive summers while still teaching photography privately.

-In 1976, Meiselas joined Magnum Photos where she has continued to serve as a freelance photographer since she joined.
-Although she worked on a series of assignments initially, she is most well known for her documentation of human rights issues in Latin America, and in Nicaragua specifically.
+In 1976, Meiselas joined Magnum Photos, where she has continued to serve as a freelance photographer.
+Although she worked on a series of assignments initially, she is most well known for her documentation of human rights issues in Latin America and Nicaragua specifically.

-In the more than 30 years that Meiselas has worked as a photojournalist, she had transitioned occasionally from print photojournalism to video, film and social media.
-Her pictures challenge audiences to examine their relationships with the subjects and to reflect on how politics has impacted history and memory as human beings understand these components.
+In the more than 30 years that Meiselas has worked as a photojournalist, she occasionally transitioned from print photojournalism to video, film and social media.
+Her pictures challenge audiences to examine their relationships with the subjects and reflect on how politics has impacted history and memory as human beings understand these components.

 Pictures from a Revolution

-Meiselas’ photographs were instrumental in not just depicting the brutality of the war, but they also successfully managed to display the role of those taking part in the revolution, as well as their fears and motivations.
+Meiselas’ photographs were instrumental in not just depicting the brutality of the war.
+Still, they also successfully managed to display the role of those taking part in the revolution, as well as their fears and motivations.

-Although most of the photographs in her Nicaragua series were captured years ago, Meiselas continues to return to various locations in Central America whereby she traces the lives of the people she featured in her photographs years earlier.
-Her attempts to track down the subjects of her photos has resulted in varies films.
+Although most of the photographs in her Nicaragua series were captured years ago, Meiselas continues to return to various locations in Central America.
+She traces the lives of the people she featured in her photographs years earlier.
+Her attempts to track down the subjects of her photos have resulted in various films.

 Reframing History, 2004

 In particular, in 2004, she returned to Nicaragua to complete a project titled Reframing History, which was designed to explore the connection between the past and the present.